A photography club has 20 cameras worth $20,000.

 Organisations with 500+ items and dedicated staff.

-Equipment rental software: Wrong tool entirely
+Equipment rental software, the wrong tool entirely

 Software like Booqable or EZRentOut is designed for rental businesses.